Table of Contents

 ESPPs can provide employees increased compensation, especially if there is a 15% discount offered by the company, even if there is a look-back.
 Most plans have purchase periods of 6 months.

-So your purchase price is discounted either at the beginning of the end of the period.
+So your purchase price is discounted either at the beginning or the end of the period.
 Assume the stock price is $15 at the beginning of the purchase period.
 Let’s say it goes up to $20 at the end.
-The lower of the two-time frames is $15, but you will pay $12.75 per share at a 15% discount.
+The lower two-time frame is $15, but you will pay $12.75 per share at a 15% discount.
 If you sell your shares at $20, that is a 57% return.
 Not too shabby!

 On the other hand, if the stock price stays at $15, you pay $12.75, and the market price for your stock remains $15, and you decide to sell.
 Your gain is not 15% but a built-in profit of 17.6%.
 The calculation is ($15 less $12.75 purchase price)/$12.75=17.6%.